Skip to content

 Top Security Threats for Tax Preparers Right Now

-Protect your practice from the top tax preparer security threats in 2026—ransomware, phishing, BEC, and more.
-IRS-compliant defenses explained.
+Protect your practice from the top tax preparer security threats in 2026—ransomware, phishing, BEC, credential theft, and more.
+IRS-compliant defenses.

 Top Security Threats for Tax Preparers Right Now - tax preparer security threats